gabrielfuenmar/bunker-dash/README.md

 # Bunker Analytics dashboard
 Dashboard with Mediterranean bukering statistics generated from AIS data.

-Online app that generates an interactive dashboard for bunkering information for the Mediterranean Sea.
+Online app that generates an interactive dashboard for bunkering information for the Mediterranean Sea from 01-01-2014 to 01-06-2019.

 The database was generated from a bunkering recognition algorithm that uses raw AIS information.